 GlobalGiving, as part of an effort to be a “Truly Global” organization, worked with its India Partnerships Consultant, Kavita Mathew, and started the India Field Program in 2016.
-This year we have yet another great team recruited from around the country to travel and visit more than 100 of GlobalGiving’s nonprofit partners across India during the coming months.
+This year we have yet another great team recruited from around the country to travel and visit around 100 of GlobalGiving’s nonprofit partners across India during the coming months.
 These visits help to show how organizations are using funds to create positive change in their communities, which helps to ensure the high quality of the nonprofit community on GlobalGiving.

 Additionally, these meetings provide great opportunities to work with and support GlobalGiving’s nonprofit partners.
 These volunteers will work with nonprofits to help them reach their full online fundraising potential on GlobalGiving, and with help discover ways GlobalGiving can better support its India partners.